jillesvangurp/www.jillesvangurp.com/_posts/2006-05-21-jedit-plugin-manager.md

   - problemsandsolutions
   - Utilities Global
 ---
-I tried to install some plugins in <a href="http://www.jedit.org">jEdit</a>, my favourite programming editor (for things other than Java, for that I use eclipse of course).
+I tried to install some plugins in [jEdit](http://www.jedit.org), my favourite programming editor (for things other than Java, for that I use eclipse of course).
 I got some IO errors trying to install some plugins in the plugin manager.
 Since this has happened before, I looked into it and found a solution to the problem:
 <ul>
 	<li>go to Utilities->Global options</li>
 	<li>Select plugin manager</li>